PabloNH00/rosa_robot/README.md

 ### rosa_camera

-To install this package's dependencies it is necessary to follow the [install on ubuntu guide](https://github.com/IntelRealSense/realsense-ros/blob/ros2-master/README.md#installation-on-ubuntu), from the realsense repo.
+To install this package's dependencies it is necessary to follow the [install on ubuntu guide](https://github.com/IntelRealSense/realsense-ros/blob/ros2-master/README.md#installation-on-ubuntu), from the realsense repository.

 You need to install librealsense2 to work with the the RGBD camera node.
 It is a SDK made by realsense, which contains all the libraries to run realsense cameras.
 It is also guided in the previous link